-If you receive your documents back before the interim process has finished and there are still places left on eventbrite, then you will be able to take part in the interim process.
+If you receive your documents back before the interim process has finished and there are still places left, then you will be able to take part in the interim process.

-If your documents are returned to you after the 7th of October, you will not be able to take part in the interim process.
+If your documents are returned to you after the 26th September, you will not be able to take part in the interim process.
 You will need to register with the OVRO within 7 days of receiving your new documents.
 Please visit the OVRO website, to see what documents you will need to bring.